johnsolk/MMETSP/README.md

 # MMETSP

-For final version of scripts and output data, please see: https://github.com/dib-lab/dib-MMETSP
+Final version of scripts and output data, please see: https://github.com/dib-lab/dib-MMETSP

+## Info:

 This is a work-in-progress repository, automating the khmer protocols over a large-scale RNAseq data set: